nie-ine/e-editiones/semantic-web-technology-introduction.markdown

 [Notation 3 (N3)](https://www.w3.org/TeamSubmission/n3/) is an assertion and logic language which is a superset of RDF, and still a Team Submission, i.e. not a standard (or recommendation) yet.
 N3 extends the RDF datamodel by adding formulae (literals which are graphs themselves), variables, logical implication ('if...then'; =>), and functional predicates, as well as providing a textual syntax (alternative to RDF/XML).
 Besides ontologies and data, it permits the declaration of inference N3-rules and N3-queries (see also [N3-rule-based machine reasoning](/n3-rule-based-machine-reasoning)).
 In this way Turtle is a subset of N3.

 Note: there is a W3C N3-dev working group (of which e.g. T. Berners-Lee, Jos De Roo, the developer of the EYE reasoner, and Hans Cools, the author, are members) to further develop N3 and bring it to a possible standard.

+## A reflection
+Implementing the SW standards or *RDF-izing* data (as *pars pro toto*) just for (long-term) data storage is not that fruitful.
+RDF is not 'yet another data format'.
+To create and/or reuse the necessary ontologies to formalize data is an investment that often meets misunderstanding and reluctance.
+RDF is not suitable for very quick ad hoc development, but aims at a fundamentally different data processing of which the translation of source data into RDF is only the beginning.
+Of course development complexity and time depend on the needed semantics to express data and solve academic, industrial or other data flow and research issues.
+On one hand an existing ontology can suffice and a limited set of rules can solve the issues.
+On the other hand a library of new ontologies (mostly basing on existing ones) has to be created and a series of rules sets has to be developed providing very different functionalities to solve all kinds of issues, as is the case in our environment.
+If modeling the needed domain semantics is not your cup of tea (it can be pretty time-consuming) you can try to learn it by adopting certain best practices and efficiency or leave it to people who are interested in this kind of work.
+It is a kind of job covering different aspects: semiotics, linguistics, formal logic, math, analysis, an eye for detail but also keeping an overview, participation in conceptual discussions with domain specialists, and very iterative, possibly taking a while until satisfying.
+There are people in the RDF community that want SWT to be more digestible for 'the average IT developer'.
+This should not be translated into ad hoc usage of the W3C standards, deviating from the original goals of the Semantic Web.
+Semantic interoperability and machine reasoning should be at all time be preserved.

 ## Domain ontologies used in Humanities and Publishing
 Note: not meant to be exhaustive.